Absio/js-absio-secured-container/README.md

 ---

 ### `resetPassword(userId, passphrase, newPassword)`
-If user's password is forgotten, then use this to reset a user's password.
+If a user's password is forgotten, then use this method to reset a user's password.
 Call `getBackupReminder(userId)` to get the reminder for the `passphrase`.

 Returns a Promise.